Melagiris/muggerCRB/README.md

 >
 > Journal: Ecological Applications

-The repository implements a multi-scale habitat modeling workflow for evaluating habitat suitability of mugger crocodiles (*Crocodylus palustris*) in Cauvery River Basin.
+It implements a multi-scale habitat modeling workflow for evaluating habitat suitability of mugger crocodiles (*Crocodylus palustris*) in Cauvery River Basin.

 ---